urql-graphql/urql/docs/graphcache/local-resolvers.md

 methods to read from our cache, only ["Cache Updates"](./cache-updates.md) get to write and change the cache.
 If you call `cache.updateQuery`, `cache.writeFragment`, or `cache.link` in resolvers, you‘ll get an error, since it‘s not possible to update the cache while reading from it.

+When writing a resolver you’ll mostly use `cache.resolve`, which can be chained, to read field values from the cache.
+When a field points to another entity we may get a key, but resolvers are allowed to return keys or partial entities containing keys.

+> **Note:** This essentially means that resolvers can return either scalar values for fields without
+> selection sets, and either partial entities or keys for fields with selection sets, i.e.
+> links / relations.
+When we return `null`, this will be interpreted a the literal GraphQL Null scalar,
+> while returning `undefined` will cause a cache miss.

 ## Transforming Records